 A referenced model must specify that it is available to be referenced, and whether it can be referenced at most once or can have multiple instances.
 The Total number of instances allowed per top model parameter provides this specification.
 The possible values for this parameter are:

 Zero — A model cannot reference this model.

 An error occurs if a reference to the model occurs in another model.

 One — A model hierarchy can reference the

 model at most once.
 An error occurs if more than one instance of the model

 exists.
 This value is sometimes preferable or required.

 the model more than once, if it contains no constructs that preclude multiple

 references.
-An error occurs if the model cannot be multiply referenced, even if
+An error occurs if the model cannot be referenced multiple times,

 Setting Total number of instances allowed per top model